marcelpatrick/animation-on-planes/README.md

 # animation-on-planes

-- download pluggin: Animated Texture with GIF Importer
+- download pluggin: Animated Texture with GIF Importer - https://github.com/neil3d/UAnimatedTexture5
-  - Copy the pluggins folder and copy inside your UE project folder
+  - Copy the pluggins folder and copy inside your UE project root folder in the same location as the Contents folder

 - Import your GIF files into your UE project.
   - They will be automatically converted to FileMediaSource format